 2. COLLECT YOUR CUSTOMERS’ DATA WITH A STANDARD CREDIT APPLICATION

 No matter what happens, have your customers fill out a trade credit application form.
 Getting as much information as possible will tremendously help you if that account starts going sour.
 Make your new customers fill out the application the first time they ask for payment terms.
 Tell your existing customers you are updating your credit files and ask them to send you their trade credit information.
-Putting together a credit application is simple; you can even use a credit terms generator to create your form.

 3. DECIDING ON THE CREDIT LIMIT